GermanBread/skid-begone/README.md

 If using a reverse-shell is your only *working* alternative to SSH, then go ahead (as long as you have permission by the owner of the machine).

 *Hey, aren't you already contradicting yourself by saying "you need to have permission"?*
-Yes I am absolutely are.
+Yes I am, absolutely.
 However, due to the nature of skids (blindly running commands), they would get themselves in such situations anyways, if not worse.
 You can see it like this: The skid gives you permission indirectly because they'll happily run any command as root anyways.
 One day they will learn the hard way...

 ## Using the backdoor